Top 5 Best Santoku Knife for Home Cooks

 Heavy use, meat prep

-→ The table shows how each Santoku knife differs in steel, size, price, and performance.
+The table shows how each Santoku knife differs in steel, size, price, and performance.
 Some focus on easy care, others on maximum sharpness or premium design.
 These comparisons make it easier to choose the best Santoku knife for your cooking style and budget.

-3. Good Santoku Knife – Reviews
+3. Best Japanese Santoku Knives – Reviews

 3.1 Santoku Blue Steel Ebony Wood Handle 170 mm/ 6.7-inch